ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.openknx/README.md

 ### Local IPv4 network interface
 The interface that is connected to the KNX IP gateway.

+### Detect
+Searches via a standardized protocol all available KNX IP Gateways on the given network interface.

 ### Frames delay [ms]
 This settings protects the KNX bus from data flooding by limiting data frames to a certain rate.
 Not sent frames are put into a fifo buffer.
 If you experience disconnects from your KNX IP Gateway  in the log then increase this number.